Custom Behaviour Incident Workflows

 Screenshot

-Defining what actions and escalations happen in your workflow
+Step 2 - Define what actions and escalations happen in your workflow

-However unlike standard incident workflows (where you select the level to escalate to), custom behaviour workflows will escalate a certain number of levels.
 So in the example below, -1 behaviour types will escalate to -2.
 This means that if you want a -1 behaviour type and -2 behaviour type to both escalate to -3, you would need to set up two custom workflows.

 Top Tips: